 where $\Delta_{F_i}(x,x^*) = F_{i}(x) - F_{i}(x^*)$ and $x^* = \text{proj}_{X^*}(x)$. \end{assumption} For example, if $F_i$ is $\ell_i$-cocoercive for $i \in [n]$, then \eqref{eq:averaged_cocoercivity} holds with $\widehat{\ell} \leq \max_{i\in [n]}\ell_i$.
 Next, if $F_i$ is $L_i$-Lipschitz for all $i\in [n]$ and $F$ is $\mu$-quasi strongly monotone, then \eqref{eq:averaged_cocoercivity} is satisfied for $\widehat{\ell} \in [\overline{L}, \nicefrac{\overline{L}^2}{\mu}]$, where $\overline{L}^2 = \tfrac{1}{n}\sum_{i=1}^n L_i^2$.

-Moreover, for the analysis of variance reduced variants of \algname{SGDA} we also use uniqueness of the solution. \begin{assumption}[Unique Solution] We assume that the solution set $X^*$ of problem \eqref{eq:VI} is a singleton: $X^* = \{x^*\}$. \end{assumption}
+Moreover, for the analysis of variance-reduced variants of \algname{SGDA} we also use the uniqueness of the solution. \begin{assumption}[Unique Solution] We assume that the solution set $X^*$ of problem \eqref{eq:VI} is a singleton: $X^* = \{x^*\}$. \end{assumption}

 These assumptions are sufficient to derive validity of Assumption~\ref{as:key_assumption} for \algname{L-SVRGDA} estimator.

 \begin{proposition} Let Assumptions~\ref{as:averaged_cocoercivity}~and~\ref{as:unique_solution} hold.
 Then, \algname{L-SVRGDA} satisfies Assumption~\ref{as:key_assumption} with $A = \widehat{\ell}$, $B = 2$, $\sigma_k^2 = \frac{1}{n}\sum_{i=1}^n\|F_i(w^k) - F_i(x^{*})\|^2$, $C = \nicefrac{p\widehat{\ell} }{2}$, $\rho = p$, $D_1 = D_2 = 0$. \end{proposition}